 Call your doctor right away if you have fever, tiredness, body aches, chills, nausea, vomiting, or headache accompanied by fever, neck stiffness, sensitivity to light, nausea, and/or confusion.
 These may be symptoms of meningitis, an infection of the lining around your brain and spine.

 What to know about GILENYA and possible effects on vision

 Macular edema is swelling or thickening of the part of the eye responsible for detailed, central vision and can appear to be the same vision symptoms as an MS relapse.
 You may not notice any symptoms, but if macular edema occurs, it usually begins within the first 3 to 4 months after you start taking GILENYA.
 Your risk of macular edema may be higher if you have diabetes or have had an inflammation of the eye called uveitis.

 In clinical studies, less than 1% of adults taking GILENYA experienced macular edema.
 And for those who did, macular edema usually improved or went away after stopping GILENYA.

 Call your doctor right away if you have blurriness or shadows in the center of your vision, a blind spot in the center of your vision, sensitivity to light, or unusually colored (tinted) vision.

-You should get your vision tested before you start taking GILENYA, as well as 3 to 4 months after you start taking GILENYA, or any time you notice vision changes during treatment.
-The GILENYA Care Team can help you schedule these tests.
+You should get your vision tested before you start taking GILENYA, as well as 3 to 4 months after you start taking GILENYA, and again any time you notice vision changes during treatment.
+The GILENYA Support Team can help you schedule these tests.

 Is GILENYA right for me?

 All medicines for relapsing MS have side effects, and GILENYA is no exception.
 Make sure you talk to your doctor about any questions you have and find out if GILENYA is right for you.